Child care and day camps

 These protocols are for child care providers and day camp operators.
 These employers may also benefit from reviewing protocols related to office space.

-This information is based on the BC Centre for Disease Control's COVID-19 Public Health Guidance for Child Care Settings (updated July 8, 2020).
+This information is based on the BC Centre for Disease Control's COVID-19 Public Health Guidance for Child Care Settings.
+For more information on the measures, visit the BCCDC’s Child Care webpage.

 Developing a COVID-19 Safety Plan